RamezHamdiSaeed/Recipies-Master/README.md

 - add idle and walk animations
 - using ready to use animator Controller
 - setup Cinemachine to be above the main camera to ad noise
+- setup medern input system package parallel with the legacy one to do game prototying and production level development